 Child dedication is a wonderful milestone celebrating identity and faith community.
 Each child is created in God’s image and they bear His fingerprint.
 Child dedication embraces parenting yoked with God.
 It establishes a larger faith community who will surround your family, speak words of encouragement, and partner in raising your child.

 In preparation for this important faith milestone, we gather for a class.
 We invite you to share your faith stories, your parenting desires and hopes, and we desire to come alongside you with prayer and resources for the parenting journey.
 We long for this to be a meaningful time for you as parents, growing in relationships with other parents and with the Children’s Ministries team at Christ Community.
-Contact Laura Tate for more information.
+Contact the Director of Children’s Ministries for more information.

 1st Grade Bibles